wongatron/calendar/18-slideshow.md

 ## What's Slideshow (S9)?

-A command line tool and library that lets you build slideshows from your notes written in plain text with markdown formatting conventions.
+A command line tool and library that lets you build slideshows from your notes written in plain text with formatting conventions in markdown - kramdown, really ;-) e.g. incl. tables, definition lists, footnotes, attribute lists, auto ids, and much more.
 The slideshow (S9) project also collects and welcomes (Jekyll-compatible) themes and ships "out-of-the-box" with built-in support for "loss-free" gradient vector graphics backgrounds.